 What is The Inquisitive Meeple?

-The Inquisitive Meeple has performed 250+ interviews since its 2014 inception.
+The Inquisitive Meeple has performed (and published) 300+ interviews since its 2014 inception.
 It originally started with the mission to get the story behind specific tabletop games via in-depth interviews.
 It has since expanded its mission over the years to include design advice, publisher, and artist interviews and articles.
 Along with the occasional preview/review thrown in.
-A geeklist of links for all the interviews can be found, by clicking here.

 Who is The Inquisitive Meeple?

 Born with cardboard in his veins and raised by wild meeples…. no… that’s not right…let’s start again.
 The Inquisitive Meeple is Ryan Sanders, a stay-at-home dad, father of 5 (what!?) and blessed to have a wife that loves playing board games as much as he does (and no she isn’t writing this).
 Those that have been interviewed by Ryan know that the “inquisitive” part, of his nom de plume, is very appropo.
 Though contrary to just about everyone’s belief (due to his logo, Meeps), he doesn’t wear hats.
 Rumor has it, that he originally wanted to call the blog, The Great North American Meeple.
 Ryan got into hobby gaming back in December 2004 when he received Lost Cities and Bohnanza for Christmas presents and he’s never been the same since.